 For the moment you are done sitting behind a school desk, you have had enough of the grey routine that filled your days before this.
 Now is the time for adventure.
 And that can be found in Canada, even with a voluntary internship.
 You can easily choose between placements in the city areas or in rural areas.
 You can pursue your heart’s desire and volunteer in the field of environment or in animal welfare.
 In many of these programs, accommodation is provided - to the delight of your purse!

-Internships as Preparation for Study
+Preparation for Further Study

-Wild, Cheap, Farm work
+Wild, Cheap, Farm Work

 Those who do not necessarily have to complete an internship have options to make their trip a little more adventurous.
-For a much wilder experience than an internship in the city you can volunteer for farm labor on a local farm.
+For a much wilder experience than an internship in the city, you can volunteer for farm labor on a local farm.
 You work between 3 to 4 weeks on a family farm.
 In return for your work on the horse farm, in the handicraft business or in agriculture you are living together with the family farm in the idyllic British Columbia, Ontario or Quebec.
-The costs also fall substantially lower than for an internship or Voluntern - Program in Canada as accommodation and meals are always included.
+The costs also fall substantially lower than for an internship or Volunteer - Program in Canada as accommodation and meals are always included.

 Marcus' Honest Interview: Internship Abroad to Barcelona, Why Not?

 From His Routines to Favorite Getaway, Markus Shares His Internship Experience and Gives Out Some Tips to Enhance Your Meaningful Trip to Barcelona!

 Markus answers 10 Questions about his Internship in Barcelona, from his daily routines to 4 top notes that may be useful for you!